Corshan/Corshan/ReadMe.md

 # 💫 About Me:
-Currently a 4th year studying Computer Science in South East Technological University specializing in game development
+Currently a 4th year studying Computer Science in South East Technological University specializing in game development.

 ## 🌐 Socials: